itom-project/itom-project.github.io/_sources/faq.rst.txt

         If some Python packages (**matplotlib, scipy, numpy**) return an error message that a dll-file can not be loaded, the Visual C++ Redistributable is not correctly installed.
 Try to reinstall it.
         The current version can be downloaded here: https://www.microsoft.com/de-de/download/details.aspx?id=48145

+    Error message regarding PYTHONHOME variable
+        If a new itom setup version is installed on a computer with an already installed itom and Python can not be started, it may be a problem with python environment variables.
+First, delete this variable, reboot your system und install itom again.

 itom 3.0.0
 --------------